fskelly/Solis-Modbus-Auto-Charging-using-Solax/Automations.md

 2. Click the three dots top right and Choose Edit in YAML

-3. Paste each automation below into the code field
+3. Paste each individual automation below into the code field

 4. Hit SAVE and allow the automations to be named EXACTLY as detailed on each automation's Line 1 after "alias:".
 This should happen automatically for you.